CodexLabs/alloy_fugitive/README.md

 ## THESE BASH FILES WILL ERASE YOUR Resources DIRECTORY!!!!!!!!!
 ## THIS IS FINE FOR ALLOY, BUT CLEARLY NOT A GOOD IDEA FOR TITANIUM CLASSIC.

+## see the bottom note on why alloy only at the bottom for more info

 It is actually here.

 ## Background